-Marvin Terban is a long-time teacher and best-selling children's book author.
-Called a "master of children's wordplay" by ALA Booklist and "Mr. English for Kids" by the Children's Book-of-the-Month Club, he has written over thirty-eight books for young readers and teachers about the English language.
+Marvin Terban is a longtime teacher and best-selling children's book author.
+Called a "master of children's wordplay" by ALA Booklist and "Mr. English for Kids" by the Children's Book-of-the-Month Club, he has written over thirty-nine books for young readers and teachers, most of them about the English language.
 He is Scholastic's "Professor Grammar."
 He was born in Massachusetts and got his start as an author with a book that he wrote and drew in the first grade about a fuzzy green dragon.
 His first writing job was a weekly column for his local newspaper when he was in high school.
 He was also the editor of his high school newspaper and literary magazine.
 He went to Tufts University, where he received his Bachelor's degree, and Columbia University, where he received his Master's degree.

 For over fifty years, he has taught English, Latin, Public Speaking, Computer, Theater, Filmmaking, and other subjects at the Columbia Grammar and Preparatory School in New York City where he developed teaching games that used humor to help students understand and enjoy the mystifying idiosyncrasies of the English language.
 Those games grew into the highly original series of funny books on English for which he is known in schools all over the United States and around the world.
 His Scholastic Dictionary of Idioms has been translated into Japanese and Korean.
 Two of his first books were turned into early computer games.

 He and his wife, a former special education instructor, also wrote two activity books for teachers.
 Three of his Scholastic books, Checking Your Grammar, Dictionary of Idioms, and Dictionary of Spelling, have sold well over one million copies each.
 In 2005, the Society of Children's Book Writers and Illustrators, an international organization of 25,000 creators of children's books, voted Marvin their Member of the Year.